The Don Is Dead: Cast

-Reception
+Credits from the AFI Catalog of Feature Films.

+Critical reception

+On the review aggregation website Rotten Tomatoes, The Don is Dead holds a 60% positive rating, based on five reviews.

 A.H.
 Weiler of The New York Times was positive: "Expertise, if not imagination, is evident in the explosive, action-oriented direction of Richard Fleischer...
 The Don Is Dead has the attributes of some lively, pithily accented performances that are adult and effectively natural.
 Among these are Forrest, as the brainly hood who attempts to escape the racket, but winds up a don, Al Lettieri, as his roughhewn, dependent, ill-fated brother, and Forster, as the rising, vengeful muscleman who is eventually cut down.
 As the embattled don who is finally felled by a stroke, not a gun, Quinn is moodily menacing and as polished and relaxed as a professional long familiar with this sort of role."

+Chuck O'Leary of Fulvue Drive-In called it "A fun gangster potboiler made to cash in on the success of The Godfather.
+Full of shootings, double crosses, polyester and big '70s gas-guzzling cars."

+Kevin Wight of The Wee Review gave the film 3 out of 5 stars, writing "For all the talent at work, it's ultimately forgettable, though plenty entertaining in the moment."